Load Cell Classes: NIST Requirements

 Maximum Permissible Error Per Load Cell Class

 Unlike OIML, NIST specifies the MPE mostly to quantify permissible errors due to creep and creep recovery.
-The table below (from Table T.N.4.6 of ) gives the MPE per load cell class for type evaluation testing only (the NIST term for testing performed for certification).
+The table below (from Table T.N.4.6 of ) gives the MPE per load cell class for type evaluation testing only.
+Type evaluation testing is the NIST term for testing performed for certification.

 Table 2: MPE During Type Evaluation For Each Load Cell Class

 |MPE in Load Cell Verifications Divisions (v) = pLC × Basic Tolerance in v|